W.Va. House passes pay raise bill for teachers, others

 CHARLESTON, W.Va.
-(AP) — The West Virginia House of Delegates has approved pay raises for teachers and school service workers a day after they returned to classrooms following a two-day strike.
+(AP) — The West Virginia House of Delegates on Friday approved pay raises for teachers and public school service workers a day after they returned to classrooms following a two-day strike.

-The bill that passed the House 89-8 on Friday also includes raises for state police.
+The bill that passed the House 89-8 also includes raises for state police.
 The governor last fall requested the raises, which still need Senate approval.

-Earlier this week the House tabled a separate, broad-based education bill that included raises for teachers and school service workers.
-Teacher unions went on strike Tuesday to oppose portions of that bill.
-Teachers returned to work Thursday.
+“This was a promise that was made to people who never really asked for it,” said Delegate Mike Pushkin, a Democrat from Kanawha County.
+“This is about keeping promises.”

-The latest bill would give annual salary increases of $2,120 to teachers, $2,370 to state police and $115 per month for school service workers.
+Republican Delegate Tom Bibby of Berkeley County, who opposed the bill, said he wanted to give a raise to state police but not “to people who walked off the job.”

 Most Read Nation & World Stories